-The cast includes Jason Clarke, Chris Pratt, Joel Edgerton, Jessica Chastain, Mark Strong, Edgar Ramirez, Kyle Chandler, Nash Edgerton, Jennifer Ehle, Harold Perrineau Jr., Fares Fares, Mark Duplass and James Gandolfini.
+The cast includes Jason Clarke, Chris Pratt, Joel Edgerton, Jessica Chastain, Mark Strong, Edgar Ramirez, Kyle Chandler, Nash Edgerton, Jennifer Ehle, Harold Perrineau Jr., Fares Fares, Mark Duplass, James Gandolfini and Callan Mulvey.

 For more information on this film including pictures, trailers and a detailed synopsis click here.

 Zero Dark Thirty is a cold, calculated, compelling and intensely satisfying procedural where the story and its central character are more than enough to keep you engaged without overwrought dramatic flourishes.
 The mere idea of opening the film with an extended torture scene, as we are first introduced to the story's central character, Maya (Jessica Chastain), is enough to let us know the stakes involved.

 Maya stands in the background as her CIA colleague (Jason Clarke) interrogates an Arab prisoner using what have been referred to as "enhanced interrogation techniques" -- you are probably more familiar with terms such as sleep-deprivation and water-boarding.